qm-org/qualitymuncher/README.md

 # Current New Features

  - multiqueue for video, audio, gifs, and images (highly expiramental)
- - config files for videos
+ - config files for videos (and all other inputs if used with the GUI)
- - a GUI for videos
+ - GUI

 # Planned